The HyperTexts

 pulled so many weird tricks

-his critics prefer Ogden Gnashville.
+his peers now prefer Ogden Gnashville.

 There once was a poet from Tennessee